 That the individual meets the qualifications (knowledge, skills and ability) to conduct fire plan reviews and/or inspections.

 The applicant must provide evidence of certification, education and/or training directly related to plan review and/or inspections appropriate for the certification being sought, to include topics relevant to Fire Suppression Systems.
-Courses must be taught by recognized organizations or institutions including (acceptable to the Division), but not limited to:
+Courses must be taught by recognized organizations or institutions, including (acceptable to the Division), but not limited to:

 Regionally accredited post-secondary institutions